pattern-lab/website/patternlabsite/docs/command-line.md

 ---
 layout: docs
-title: Using The Command Line Options
+title: Using The Command Line Options | Pattern Lab
 ---

 # Using The Command Line Options